phowell/cv/docs/index.md

 __Computer Forensic Examiner__
 _Royal Newfoundland Constabulary, St. John's, NL_
 *July 2019 - Present*
+- Currently in training.
+Registered for CMPFOR in January.
 - Forensically acquire data from mobile devices and computers.
 - Consult with, and advise investigators on technical issues.